opensearch-project/documentation-website/_security-analytics/index.md

 ## First steps

-To get started with Security Analytics you need to define detectors, ingest log data, generate findings, define correlation rules, and configure alerts.
+To get started with Security Analytics, you need to define detectors, ingest log data, generate findings, define correlation rules, and configure alerts.
 See [Setting up Security Analytics]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/index/) to begin configuring the platform to meet your objectives.